-Join Carlos and his team on exclusive Freediving adventures around the world.
+Join Carlos and Petra on exclusive Freediving adventures around the world.

 Carlos is a passionate teacher with excellent communication skills who goes out of his way to help his students reach new boundaries.Carlos and his team offer all level courses & training options in Blue Classroom, his top-tier, fun training center located in Bonaire, Dutch Caribbean.Carlos' experience competing to break the 100m barrier in CWT and FIM disciplines made him an expert in equalization & visualization techniques to control both mind and body during deep dives.Carlos has a wealth of experience in competition and remarkable teaching skills.
 In over 16 years of teaching, he has fine-tuned his teaching methods to guide his students to reach new levels physically and mentally.

 Carlos and his team offer in-person and online coaching programs for intermediate, master, and professional freedivers.